lnxjedi/gopherbot/doc/DevNotes.md

 Whenever a new pipeline starts, if the initiating job/plugin has HistoryLogs > 0, a history file will be recorded, tagged with the name of the job/plugin.

-## Robot Configuration
-To simplify locking:
-* Some of the content of gopherbot.yaml should only be processed when the robot first starts, e.g. the brain, connector, listening port, logger
-* Start-up items should be stored globally and readable without a lock
-* These start-up items should be processed during initbot
-* Items that can change on reload should be stored in a config struct similar to plugins and jobs; when the botContext is registered, it should get a copy of this struct that doesn't change for the life of the context, just like the task list
-* Items that are processed to binary representations (e.g. string to loglevel) should be stored in non-public struct members; e.g. LogLevel(string) and logLevel(int)

 ### TODO
 * Add a *botConf member to the Robot
 * Use confLock.RLock() in registerActive() to obtain a copy of config